-Winter is the perfect time to re-familiarize ourselves with the hazards of ethylene glycol.
-Its widespread use as an antifreeze and de-icing agent in almost every vehicle on the road means that potential exposures are much more common than you’d think, especially during these colder months.
+The colder months of the year offer a perfect time to re-familiarize yourself with the hazards of ethylene glycol.
+Its widespread use as an antifreeze and de-icing agent in almost every vehicle on the road means that potential exposures are much more common than you’d think.

 Read on for more information about ethylene glycol and how to protect yourself from exposure.
 For specific Ethylene Glycol SDS information, visit our SDS/MSDS search tool.